 What To Do After An Auto Accident Injury

 When speaking with the 911 operator, advise that you’ve been in an accident.
 Be sure to give them your location and let them know that you’ve been injured.
-This information will trigger both police and paramedics to be dispatched to the scene.
-Police can investigate the accident, interview the drivers, and witnesses and compile a written report.
-The paramedics can stabilize your condition and get you to a nearby emergency room.
+Consequently, this information will trigger both police and paramedics to be dispatched to the scene.
+Furthermore police can investigate the accident, interview the drivers, witnesses and compile a written report.
+Hence, the paramedics can stabilize your condition and get you to a nearby emergency room.
 The person who caused the accident might not have a valid driver’s license or insurance, or the individual is drunk, high, or both.
 Maybe there’s an outstanding warrant that they are trying to avoid.
-If that individual flees the scene of the accident, don’t give chase.
+If that individual flees the scene of the accident, don’t chase.
 Try to make a note of their license plate, and stay there until police and paramedics arrive.

 Notify Your Insurance Company

-It’s important to inform your insurance company right away to notify them that you were involved in an auto accident and have been injured.
-Although you don’t know whether you’re going to need your insurer’s help or not, it now has the opportunity to investigate any possible claim against it.
+It’s important to inform your insurance company right away.
+Notify them that you were involved in an auto accident and have been injured.
+Although you don’t know whether you’re going to need your insurer’s help or not, they now has the opportunity to investigate any possible claim against it.
 Don’t worry about your premium rates increasing.
 The accident wasn’t your fault, and under these circumstances, it’s against the law in many states for an insurer to raise your rates.
 To learn more about filling with the at-fault party click here.

 Follow All Medical Instructions

 After your emergency assessment and treatment, follow all instructions from your doctor.
-You’ll need to supply your medical records regarding your injuries and treatment to the opposing insurance company.
-It’s going to scrutinize all of those records.
-Gaps in treatment or missed appointments make it easy for it to argue that you’re not injured to the extent that you claim.
-You don’t want your credibility to be called into question.
+You’ll need to supply your medical records regarding your injuries.
+As well as treatment to the opposing insurance company.
+They are going to scrutinize all of those records.
+Additionally look for gaps in treatment or missed appointments.
+Making it easy for it to argue that you’re not injured to the extent that you claim.
+Of course, you don’t want your credibility to be called into question.

 Don’t Give a Statement to the Opposing Insurance Company